glassBead-tc/glassBead-001-atris/backend/src/app/claudeDev_docs/currentTask.md

 Developing an Audius API integration system using LangGraph.js and Next.js.

 ## Active Tasks
-1. Resolve any build issues in the project to ensure it compiles successfully.
-2. Connect to Audius Discovery Nodes via the SDK.
-3. Implement a variety of test queries in `queryHandler.ts`.
+1. Implement track search functionality.
-4. Develop a readline interface for interactive testing.
+2. Create a user-friendly CLI interface for interactive testing.
-5. Refine error handling and response formatting.
+3. Develop error handling and retry mechanisms for improved resilience.
-6. Expand API coverage to handle more complex queries.
-7. Improve user name extraction from queries.
-8. Enhance API selection for user-related queries.
-9. Implement response sanitization and default timeframe settings for genre queries.
-10. Limit genre results to a specified number (defaulting to 5) and remove scores from responses.
-11. Set default timeframe to 'week' unless specified otherwise in genre queries.
+4. Enhance caching strategies for frequently requested data.
+5. Implement advanced features like genre-based and mood-based searches.
+6. Prepare to integrate frontend components using Next.js.

 ## Context
-Conditional error handling in the graph structure has been implemented, improving the application's flow.
-The focus is now on resolving build issues and connecting to Audius discovery nodes via the SDK.
-Recent updates include response sanitization for genre queries and setting default timeframe parameters to enhance user experience.
-Additionally, we've resolved compiler errors and are now preparing to connect to Audius discovery nodes.
+Recent progress includes successfully implementing playlist search and retrieval, as well as user search and profile retrieval functionalities.
+The system now handles queries related to playlists and user profiles, expanding its capabilities beyond trending tracks.
+We've connected to the Audius discovery nodes via the SDK and integrated these new features into the existing query pipeline.

 ## Next Steps
-1. Resolve any build issues to ensure the project compiles successfully.
-2. Connect to Audius discovery nodes via the SDK and integrate into existing services.
-3. Create comprehensive test queries covering different Audius API functionalities.
+1. Focus on implementing advanced track search functionality, including genre and mood filters.
-4. Implement a readline interface for interactive testing.
+2. Develop a command-line interface for easier interaction and testing.
-5. Analyze and refine responses to complex queries.
-6. Identify and handle edge cases.
+3. Improve error handling to manage edge cases and unexpected API responses.
+4. Implement caching mechanisms to optimize performance for frequent queries.
+5. Begin planning for frontend integration using Next.js to provide a user-friendly web interface.
-7. Update documentation to reflect new testing capabilities.
+6. Update documentation to reflect new features and changes.
-8. Develop playlist and user profile search functionalities.
-9. Expand `AudiusApi` class with additional methods.
-10. Enhance error handling mechanisms for improved system resilience.
-11. Prepare for integration with the frontend using Next.js.